johndah4x0r/magnetite_os/boot/README.md

-You should run `make` in the project root directory, so as to not clutter `magnetite_os/boot/` and ensure that paths in the `MakeFile` are resolved properly:
+You should run `make` in the project root directory, so as to not clutter `magnetite_os/boot/` and ensure that paths in the `Makefile` are resolved properly:
 ```bash
 make debug_boot
 ```